raspberrypi/pico-sdk/README.md

 # Getting the latest SDK code

-The [master](https://github.com/raspberrypi/pico-sdk/tree/master/) branch of `pico-sdk` on github contains the _latest stable release_ of the SDK.
+The [master](https://github.com/raspberrypi/pico-sdk/tree/master/) branch of `pico-sdk` on GitHub contains the _latest stable release_ of the SDK.
 If you need or want to test upcoming features, you can try the [develop](https://github.com/raspberrypi/pico-sdk/tree/develop/) branch instead.